 In order to produce sperm, testes need to be in the scrotum, which keeps them cooler than normal body temperature.
 Testes that are undescended at birth sometimes descend into the scrotum during early infancy.
 If the testes are left undescended for too long, they can be harmed by getting overheated, and they may not produce sperm normally or at all.
 In such cases, surgery is done to move the undescended testes to the scrotum.

-Other DSD’s: Recent publications claim there may be 60 different syndromes that can lead to a DSD.
-CAH, AIS, PAIS, Hypospadias, Epispadias, bladder and cloacal exstrophy, 47 XXY, the enzyme insufficiencies like 5 alpha reductase or 17 beta ketosteroid, MRKH, CHARGE, and other syndromes all may have ambiguous genitalia as part of their presentation.
+Recent publications claim there may be 60 different syndromes that can lead to a disorder of sex development (DSD).
+Congenital adrenal hyperplasia (CAH), partial androgen insensitivity syndrome, hypospadias, epispadias, bladder and cloacal exstrophy, Klinefelter syndrome, enzyme insufficiencies like 5-alpha reductase or 17-beta ketosteroid, and MRKH, CHARGE, and other syndromes all may have ambiguous genitalia as part of their presentation.

 Ambiguous genitalia are genitals that do not look clearly male or clearly female.
 Instead, they may appear to have characteristics of both female and male genitalia or may be developed incompletely at birth.
 This is what is often referred to when the term “intersex” or DSD (disorder of sex development) is used.
 A baby with XX (female-pattern) chromosomes may be born with what looks like a complete penis but an empty scrotum.
 This is the extreme presentation of congenital adrenal hyperplasia (CAH).
 A baby with XY (male-pattern) chromosomes may be born with what looks like normal female genitals but a shallow or “blind” vagina that does not lead to a uterus.
 This is the presentation of complete androgen insensitivity syndrome.
 Another form of androgen insensitivity syndrome called partial androgen insensitivity syndrome can have an array of genital differences, all along the spectrum between male and female.
 Incomplete CAH can lead to a variety of partially masculinized genitals, also all along the spectrum.